YasaswiS/BooleansCalendar/README.md

 - The Ticket for my Recursion Mini Lab can be found under the "In Progress" section [here](https://github.com/AdityaS1426/BooleansCalendar/projects/1).
 - I have created a calculator, which utilizes Recursion for a few of the functions, such as the Fibonacci & the Factorial.
 - I have written multiple algorithms for the Factorial, including the use of Recursion, For Loops, While Loops, etc.
+---------------------------------------------------------------- 4/12/2021 ----------------------------
+## Self Grading

+## Vihan Jayaraman
+Score: 10/10

+Justification: All criteria met for individual project requirements:
+- Individual section on labs page (separate dropdown menu)
+- Individual Mini Lab - River Recursion (from tutorial) - completely functional
+- Default input of 3 rocks
+- Able to adjust output by allowing user to enter in the desired number of paths
+- WOW: elapsed time for each run

+- Explanation paragraph so the user knows what they are doing

+NOTE: For inputs of around 10 or less rocks, the algorithm completes so quickly that the timeelapsed function cannot register, which means it returns an output of 0 nanoseconds, (although this is obviously not the case).

+Improvements: - Better Aesthetics
+              - Add a scaled graphic of a river and the frog crossing the river.

 ---------------------------------------------------------------- Week 2 ----------------------------